You live with 1 other adult

 Situations where you are always regarded as ‘sharing a household’

-In the following situations, you are always regarded as ‘sharing a household’ for the payment of an AIO supplement:
+In the following situations, you are always regarded as ‘sharing a household’ for the purposes of the AIO supplement:

 • you were previously married to the other person